N-Steph/alx-low_level_programming/0x18-dynamic_libraries/README.md

   >gcc -c -fPIC file1.c, file2.c, ...

-  Using the above command, generate object code of the c files/codes you want to include in your library
+  Using the above command, generate object code of the c files/codes you want to include in your library.

-  -c: This flag tells gcc to generate object files of file1.c, file2.c, ...
+  * -c: This flag tells gcc to generate object files of file1.c, file2.c, ...
-  -fPIC: This flag ensures that the resulting object file can be loaded
-         at any memory address and still function correctly.
+  * -fPIC: This flag ensures that the resulting object file can be loaded at any memory address and still function correctly.

 **step1: Create dynamic library with object code**
   >gcc -shared -o libdynamiclibraryname.so file1.o, file2.o, ...

-  -shared: Tells the gcc we are going to create a dynamic library
+  * -shared: Tells the gcc we are going to create a dynamic library
-  -o: allows us to specify the name of dynamic library that we are creating.
+  * -o: allows us to specify the name of dynamic library that we are creating.

 ## How to use dynamic library?
 **step1: Make sure the runtime linker/loader knows where to find your shared library